NEONScience/portal-core-components/README.md

 // Import component from top level exports import { <component name> } from "portal-core-components"
 ```

-And used like any other component in the containing render() method.

 ### Using Components Outside of a NEON Domain